 The turkey wrap themselves have them, but there aren’t any on the real ones in the package.

 2.)
 Use parchment paper to help you roll.
-I like to avoid adding any additional flour or additional liquid.
+I like to avoid adding any additional flour or liquid.

 - The ingredients need to be exact—to a TEE.
 For this reason, fold and mix with a nonstick spatula.
 This dough is too sticky for your hands.
 Remember, do not add any extra flour(s).